The R2D2 Prior for Generalized Linear Mixed Models: Generalized linear mixed models

 The prior distribution of $R^2$ relies on the distribution of $\eta_i$.
 For the majority of this work, we assume

-We derive this result in Section 2 of the Supplementary Materials whether $\bX_i$ is treated as fixed or random.
+We derive this result in the Supplemental Materials whether $\bX_i$ is treated as fixed or random.
 If we treat $\bX_i$ as random, then $\eta_i$ will be approximately normal for moderate $p$ by the Central Limit Theorem.
 On the other hand, if we consider $\eta_i$ conditional on $\bX_i$, then the distribution of $\eta_i$ is exactly normal where the variance is different for each $i$ but the average variance is $W$ due to $\bX$'s standardization.
-Alternative distributions are discussed in Sections \ref{s:QMC} - \ref{s:gbp} but normality is assumed for all simulations and data analyses in Sections \ref{s:sim} and \ref{s:app}.
+For either case, we stress that the prior distribution of $\eta_i$ is independent of the explanatory variables, resulting in a prior that does not depend on $\bX$, similar to the PC prior \citep{simpson2017penalising}.
+Alternative distributions are discussed in Sections \ref{s:QMC} - \ref{s:gbp} but the normality of $\eta_i$ is assumed for all experiments.